nsasto/GCDAssignment/README.md

 * **README.md** - this file
 * **Codebook.md** - description of processes used to create the tidy datasets
 * **varNames.xls** - Excel file used to generate the variable list markdown
-* **run_analysis.R** - R script to load source data and create a consolidated tidy dataset two tidy data csv files with:
+* **run_analysis.R** - R script to load source data and create a consolidated tidy dataset.
+This process is detailed below and in the CodeBook.md file.
+* two tidy data csv files:
  * **tidy1.csv** - Consolidated dataset with clean variable names, merging X,Y and subject components containing only mean and standard deviation measurements
  * **tidy2.csv** - Second, independent tidy data set with the average of each variable for each activity and each subject.

 ###Working Directory